trongthanh/int3ractive.com/_posts/2019/2019-01-17-common-linux-macos-commands.md

 This will be a living reference blog post that I'll keep updating.

 When I started my software engineering career, I was fully immerged with GUI and mouse pointers by the OS and the tooling I used.
 With irritation at first, I had to self-taught my terminal skills because some of the tasks demanded.
-However, the more I advanced in my career, the more I see how powerful and convenient CLI can be.
+However, the more I advanced in my career, the more I see how powerful and convenient CLI (command line interface) can be.
 Through the years, I had to look up every command that is needed by my job, as a coder, writer, devops and even as casual user, and kept the command usage in a long note.
 I'm copying and organizing them here for my own reference as well as may it be useful for other peeps.

 Sure you can look up commands in cheat sheets or Google up, but these are the commands I had the need to use as a developer so they may be relevant to other programmers and as a guide to terminal dummies.

 > I'm composing below snippets and headings following [devhints.io](https://devhints.io) markdown structure with intention that this may be re-deployed in that format later.

-**Note:** these commands use Bash and compatible shell (ZSH, fish), which are available as default in Linux and macOS.
+**Note:** these commands of course use Bash or compatible shells (ZSH, fish), which is available as default in Linux and macOS.

 ## Navigate file systems